Leaderboard

 2 points

-11. I certainly don't mean to be insulting to you or anyone else here.
+I certainly don't mean to be insulting to you or anyone else here.
 I should probably impose a "no posting after mid-night" rule on myself.
 This community truly is such a wealth of information and what I've learned from all of you has been priceless.
 I certainly understand different missions, different budgets, and different priorities.
-But it's painful to see so many on this forum who have passed up the $45K Mooney in favor of a $35K Mooney that has good bones and are now trying to figure out how to upgrade or even just replace/repair simple things like radios, autopilots, gps, etc. and come to the painful realization that it will cost $20K - $30K to do it.
+But it's painful to see so many on this forum who have passed up the $45K Mooney in favor of a $35K Mooney that has good bones and are now trying to figure out how to upgrade or even just replace/repair simple things like radios, autopilots, gps, etc. and come to the painful realization that it will cost $20K - $30K to do it.2 points

-13. Me too - the Bose QC20 - at the non aviation cost of $250 - or I get em' used (as new) on eBay for $175 I think.
+Me too - the Bose QC20 - at the non aviation cost of $250 - or I get em' used (as new) on eBay for $175 I think.
 LOVE em!
 I use them whenever I travel commercial, any flight long enough that they show you movies and I do arrive just that much more refreshed from sitting in a calm quiet environment.
 I have tested them in small GA piston prop environment and they work quite fine well enough and I was wondering why they didn't make it for aviation - and now they have.
-My 16 year uses them sometimes when he travels with me watching movies etc.
+My 16 year uses them sometimes when he travels with me watching movies etc.2 points

-15. I think we're all in violent agreement here.
+I think we're all in violent agreement here.
 There are lots of ways a pilot might be less safe than other pilots.
 There are lots of variables such as personality, attention span, hours per year, recency of experience, to basic hand eye coordination, etc. We're all different in ways that are out of our control.
 But I think we would all agree that training is good.
 And more training is better.
 And a pilot who holds an Instrument rating has had more/different training than one who hasn't.
 There are exceptions of course, someone might be VFR only but have hundreds of hours of formation training, or other training.
 But in general Instrument pilots have more training than VFR only pilots.
 Those of us who are instrument pilots understand that there seems to be a misconception that IFR pilots are flying in dangerous weather and shooting approaches to minimums and that is therefore inherently more dangerous.
 When in actuality, using myself as an example, I fly in IMC regularly.
 But I rarely, maybe once per year, get an actual approach that could even qualify for currency.
 I have to get my 6+1 under the hood just because as an amateur pilot I can't find enough "weather" to stay current in actual IMC.
-So the reality the vast majority of my flying is in very easy and safe weather, I'm just doing it with more training.
+So the reality the vast majority of my flying is in very easy and safe weather, I'm just doing it with more training.2 points

 1 point